nofusscomputing/gitlab-ci/docs/projects/gitlab-ci/templates/documentation_mkdocs.md

 ---
-title: nfc project documentation Gitlab CI/CD Template
+title: mkdocs documentation Gitlab CI/CD Template
-description: How to use No Fuss Computings gitlab-ci template for building project docs for nofusscomputing.com
+description: How to use No Fuss Computings gitlab-ci template for building docs with mkdocs
 date: 2023-05-22
 template: project.html
 about: https://gitlab.com/nofusscomputing/projects/gitlab-ci